InfrastructureAsCode-ch/nornir_conditional_runner/README.md

   groups:
     - edge
 ```
+### Fail Limits Feature
+The `group_fail_limits` option allows you to specify the maximum number of failed tasks for a group before the runner skips the rest of the waiting tasks in a group.
+This feature is useful when you want to limit the impact of failing tasks on your network.
+By example, if one core device fails, you may want to skip the rest of the core devices to avoid further issues.
+The runner will only skip the tasks that are still waiting to run, not the ones that are already running.

 ## Logging

 The ConditionalRunner leverages Python's built-in logging system to provide insights into its operation.
 It logs key events, such as:

-- Warnings when a group limit is missing in group_limits, defaulting to the global limit.
+- Warnings, when a group is configured on a host but it is missing in `group_limits`, defaulting to the global limit.
-- Warnings when an invalid or missing conditional_group_key causes a fallback to host groups.
+- Warnings, when an invalid or missing `conditional_group_key` causes a fallback to host groups.
+- Warnings if the `group_fail_limits` for a group are met or exceeded.

 ## Demo

-A demo can be found in the [demo/demo.py](demo/demo.py) file.
+Three short demos can be found in the [demo/demo.py](demo/demo.py) file.

 Demo topology with conditional groups:
 ![Demo topology](demo/demo_topology_drawio.png)

-## Error Handling
+## Error Handling / fallback to default behavior of the threaded runner

-- If conditional_group_key is provided but no conditional groups are defined in the host data, the runner will warn you and default to using the host groups as conditional groups.
+- If the `conditional_group_key` is provided but no conditional groups are defined in the host data, the runner will warn you and default to using the host groups as the conditional groups.
-- If no group_limits are specified for a group, the runner will default to using the global num_workers value as the limit.
+- If no `group_limits` are specified for a group, the runner will default to using the global `num_workers` value as the limit.
-- If neither group_limits nor a conditional_group_key are provided, the runner will fall back to using the host groups as conditional groups, with the default limits set to the global num_workers.
-This behavior then basically mirrors that of the default threaded Nornir runner.
+- If neither `group_limits` nor a `conditional_group_key` are provided, the runner will fall back to using the host groups as conditional groups, with the default limits set to the global `num_workers`. -> This behavior then basically mirrors that of the default threaded Nornir runner.
 - Invalid group limits (i.e., non-positive integers) will result in a ValueError.

 ## Contributing